DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * F12 show/hide OSD

 * The reset button resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
 The OSD Reset menu item resets the core itself.

+* An SD card is required for Demistify to work (it can be empty)